-- Program Reputation - KU's Ph.D. in Social & Cultural Studies in Education is offered through the KU School of Education, which was recently ranked 8th in the nation according to U.S. News & World Report's Best Public Education Schools.
+- Program Reputation - KU's Ph.D. in Social & Cultural Studies in Education is offered through the KU School of Education and Human Sciences, which was recently ranked 8th in the nation according to U.S. News & World Report's Best Public Education Schools.

 - Vibrant Campus Environment - In the heart of the United States, the city of Lawrence revolves around the University and its students.
 Learn more about Joseph R. Pearson Hall.

-- Graduate Student Funding - A degree from the KU School of Education will be one of the best investments you can make in yourself.
+- Graduate Student Funding - A degree from the KU School of Education and Human Sciences will be one of the best investments you can make in yourself.
 Let us help you afford it.

 *This program is a doctor of philosophy in educational leadership and policy with an emphasis in social and cultural studies in education.